 A very desireable rose with elegant soft apricot-orange blooms with a pleasing fruity fragrance; needs full sun and well-drained soil; good disease resistance; a robust and free flowering rose

 Crown Princess Margareta Rose features showy fragrant peach flowers at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Crown Princess Margareta Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.